-Healthcare Assistants (HCAs) are able to administer vaccinations to a named patient or several names patients but can only do so following instruction and assessment from a GP or independent nurse prescriber using a patient specific direction (PSD).
+HCAs can administer vaccinations to a named patient or several named patients but can only do so following instruction and assessment from a GP or independent nurse prescriber using a patient specific direction (PSD).
 As part of the PSD there needs to be evidence to confirm that the patient was considered on an individual basis.

-It's important to make a note in the clinical record of the prescriber's written or electronic instruction to the person administering the vaccine.
+The prescriber's written or electronic instruction to the person administering the vaccine should be included in the clinical record.
 A verbal instruction or letter of invitation to the patient cannot replace this.

 GP members can come to the MDU for advice and support with complaints, disciplinary investigations, adverse incidents or other issues relating to HCA vaccinations.

 If a claim arises in NHS practices in England and Wales, these are covered by the state indemnity scheme.
 In Northern Ireland and Scotland, the MDU can provide GP members whose HCA staff administer vaccines with indemnity, provided certain safeguards are in place and that our membership department is informed.

 It's worth noting that the state indemnity scheme excludes practices vaccinating their own staff.
 However, providing immunisations to practice staff is included within the benefits of MDU membership for GP members at no additional charge.
 It is important that all GP partners have their own indemnity in place in respect of their potential vicarious liability for such services.